Kagebounshin/neverday-milestone-project-1/README.md

 #### Footer

 - In the footer there is icons to our social media accounts, and icons to streaming services wich provides you with the music you want to here.
+And a newsletter link wich takes you to the newsletter modal and there you can fill in your email.

 #### To Summarize